Common Student Struggles

 Students can often become overwhelmed with their new life as a university student.
 Their difficult coursework paired with living away from home and establishing a new social routine are considerable factors in your student's behavior.

 If your student is living in a dorm and you are concerned with his/her attitude or behavioral shifts, you are encouraged to contact his/her Resident Assistant (RA) or the Housing Office.
 They are able to check on your student and offer direct support to him/her.

-The DSU Health and Wellness Center offers medical services and mental health services.
+The DSU Health and Counseling Center offers medical services and mental health services.

-If you suspect your student is struggling with drug or alcohol issues, please contact the Housing Office and/or the Wellness Center for assistance.
+If you suspect your student is struggling with drug or alcohol issues, please contact the Housing Office and/or the Health and Counseling Center for assistance.

 My student is ill and is miles away from his/her doctor.
 What services are available?

 The DSU Health and Counseling Center offers a variety of medical services that are available to your student while they attend school.
 You can visit their website for contact information and details on the medical services provided.